 This course familiarizes the student with practical problems and solutions in managing pasture and range lands, including studies of vegetation, maintenance, production, reseeding and control of poisonous plants.
-Methods of handling livestock on the range and utilization of forage are studied.
-Prerequisite: RGSC 100.
+Methods of handling livestock on the range and utilization of the forage are studied.